 The report summarizes for the client the weaknesses of the defense system, the damage that was made possible as a result of the weakness, and course recommendations for repair and similar attack attacks.

-No, the findings are divided according to the criteria of the severity of impact, how difficult it is to exploit them, and how likely they are to be used.
-A weakness with a serious impact, easily exploitable and has a high likelihood of being discovered, will be classified at a very critical level.
+The findings are divided according to the criteria of the severity of impact, how difficult it is to exploit them, and how likely they are to be used.
+A weakness with a serious impact, easily exploitable, and has a high likelihood of being discovered, will be classified at a very critical level.

 I’m a big fan of irony, so when I find vulnerabilities in security systems that are supposed to protect infrastructure, I’m surprised – like vulnerabilities in the firewall of embedded defense systems.

 Most Common Findings In PT